-Drawing infinities with hands, I paint a masterpiece of light around myself, or fashion glowing pathways between me and those who surround me.
+Drawing infinities with my hands, I paint a masterpiece of light around myself, or fashion glowing pathways between me and those who surround me.
 I beckon to Eternity, Destiny, Divinity.
-I call them to me whether I am ready or not.
+I call Them to me whether I am ready or not.
 (I only think I’m not.
 They would not come if I wasn’t ready.)

 In the continuous rippling of undulations, my twisted, compressed spine is strengthened and stretched so that disks have room to breathe once more.
 As the vertebrae relearn how to articulate, I relearn how to stand up—learn for the first time how to stand up for myself.

 In reverse, that body-waving infinity draws the energy of my own life force upward.
-From my connection to the earth, it resonates in my guts, then my heart, my mind, until at last I know that I am as graceful and sure as my feet, as strong as my dancer’s legs, as fiery and creative as my womanly vessel.
+From my connection to the Earth, it resonates in my guts, then my heart, my mind, until at last I know that I am as graceful and sure as my feet, as strong as my dancer’s legs, as fiery and creative as my womanly vessel.

 And oh, the infinity of hips!
 Forward, backward, upward, downward, swiveling and swaying in the currents of life.
 I was nineteen when I was raped; I was nineteen when I began belly dancing.
 Coincidence?
 I think not.
 It took me five years to remember the incident, and in those five years I drew countless infinities with my pelvis.
 Little ones, big ones, slow ones, fast ones.
 I drew them as I traveled; I drew them standing still.
 As I drew the sign of eternal life, I could no longer ignore the voice of my feminine center.
 First a polite, “Ahem,” then a heartbroken cry, and finally a raging roar that shattered illusion with the shards of glass falling around me as I pitched onto the living room floor.